Last Updated: June 2, 2026

 Traditional Comfrey Poultice: Step-by-Step Guide

-Classic Comfrey Leaf Poultice for Sprains, Bruises & Joint Pain
+Classic Comfrey Leaf Poultice for Sprains, Bruises, and Joint Pain

 What You'll Need:

-- 4-6 large fresh comfrey leaves (or ½ cup dried comfrey leaf)
+- 4 to 6 large fresh comfrey leaves, or half a cup dried comfrey leaf

-- ½ cup purified water (hot for dried leaves, cold for fresh)
+- Half a cup purified water (hot for dried leaves, cold for fresh)

-- 1 teaspoon raw honey (optional, helps poultice adhere)
+- 1 teaspoon raw honey (optional, helps the poultice adhere)

 - 1 teaspoon arrowroot flour or bentonite clay (optional, for thickness)